 Lots of people love to share things about themselves.
-Bring back the spirit of grade-school with these activities and let employees share a part of their world with the rest of their team.
+Bring back the spirit of grade-school with these activities and let employees share a part of their world with the rest of the team.

-- WFH Cribs.
-Much like MTV Cribs, have team members take turns showing where they’re spending all of their time.
+WFH Cribs.
+Much like MTV Cribs, have remote team members take turns showing where they’re spending all of their time.
 In-office team members can do the same, or they can opt to share their desk setup or favorite office hangout area.

 Paint n’ Sip.
 These classes have become popular over the last few years, but you don’t need a class to take part.
-Participants can round up whatever paint and pinot they have on hand, choose a subject together, and have at it.
+Participants can round up whatever paint and pinot they have on hand, choose a subject together, and have at it together via Zoom.

-- Terrible Crafts.
+Terrible Crafts.
 See which teammate can make the ugliest craft project.
-Uncommon national holidays like National Arbor Day (April 24) or National Superhero Day (April 28) offer some great themes for this.
+Uncommon national holidays like National Tattoo Day (July 17) or National Dog Day (August 26) offer some great themes for this.

-- Quarantine Karaoke.
-If your teams can’t sing badly together in person, they can still do so over video chat.
-Check out this popular Facebook group or use YouTube to find instrumental versions of your favorite songs and sing the night away.
+‘Cross-the-distance Karaoke.
+If your employees can’t all sing badly together in person, they can still do so over video chat.
+Check out virtual karaoke options or use YouTube to find instrumental versions of your favorite songs and sing the night away.

-Sweatpants are making a big comeback, but try giving your employees a reason to get dressed in the morning.
-Having a reason to don their best outfits can help boost employee moods and productivity in addition to making your video calls fashion-forward.
+Sweatpants were all the rage for a while there, but employees might want a reason to dress up again.
+Having a reason to don their best outfits can help boost employee moods and productivity in addition to making your in-person meetings and video calls fashion-forward.

-- Full-on fashion show.
+Full-on fashion show.
 Get your team to brush the dust off their fancy duds.
-Choose a theme or designer and watch your employees get all gussied up for a walk down an impromptu runway in their own living rooms.
+Choose a theme or designer and watch your employees get all gussied up for a walk down an impromptu runway in the office or their own living rooms.

-- Dressed-up Pets.
-Employees with pets can attempt a fashion show featuring their furry friends.
+Dressed-up Pets.
+Remote employees with pets can attempt a fashion show featuring their furry friends.
 Those who normally come into the office can take day at home to join in live, or they can prep photos or a video beforehand.
 Good luck keeping those furry friends on the runway!

-- Holiday Dress-up Party.
+Holiday Dress-up Party.
 This won’t be like your typical end-of-the-year shindig.
-Have employees dress up as iconic holiday figures and decorate their home workspace accordingly for a mighty festive Zoom room.
+Have employees dress up as iconic holiday figures and decorate their home or office workspace accordingly for a mighty festive Zoom room.

 Rely on Food

 If there’s anything that’s guaranteed to bring people together, it’s food.
-Take advantage of this fact and use food to drive virtual events and activities that are sure to engage your team.
+Take advantage of this fact and use food to drive remote-friendly events and activities that are sure to engage everyone on your team.

-- Pizza Party.
-If your employees have ingredients to make a pizza at home, try letting your whole team work remotely for a day and get everyone on Zoom to make and/or eat the pizza together.
-If your company has the budget, pay for delivery pizza for each employee so you can enjoy it on a video call together.
+Pizza Party.
+If your employees have ingredients to make a pizza at home, try letting your whole team work remotely for a day and get everyone on Zoom to prepare (and enjoy) homemade pizza together.
+If your company has the budget, pay for delivery pizza for both in-office and remote employees so you can enjoy it on a video call together.

-- What’s For Lunch?
-Prompt your employees to share their meals and inspire colleagues to eat well while cooped up.
-Start a daily thread or custom channel in Slack, or send out a daily email requesting inspiration from your teammates.
+What’s For Lunch?
+Prompt your employees to share their meals and inspire colleagues to shake things up in their diet.
+Start a daily thread or custom channel in Slack, or send out a daily email requesting ideas from your teammates.

 Accept the Challenge

-- Conference Call Backgrounds.
-Whether they’re virtual or in real life, challenge your team to find the best background possible.
+Conference Call Backgrounds.
+Whether they’re real or fake, challenge your team to find the best background possible.
 Zoom has a feature that allows users to upload any image to use for a virtual background.
 If your teams don’t use Zoom, see how creative your employees can get using things from around the house.

 Have a (Virtual) Night on the Town

-Just because you’re stuck inside doesn’t mean you can’t enjoy a night out.
-Show your team a good time by taking advantage of all the institutions offering up virtual experiences.
+Just because your team is distributed doesn’t mean you can’t enjoy a night out.
+Show your team a good time by taking advantage of all the institutions offering up virtual experiences that anyone can enjoy.

 Play the Game

 With online gaming being what it is today, there are lots of options out there for virtual gaming.
-However, people might need more real-life interaction than online gaming provides.
+However, employees might be craving a bit more real-life interaction than online gaming provides.
 Try these new takes on old-school games.

 Regardless if they’re in-office or remote, it’s important that your employees take care of themselves.
-But if your team members are intent on helping others during this time, they’ve got a number of options for volunteering.
+But if your team members are interested in helping others together, they’ve got a number of options for volunteering.

 Even standard processes have the potential to be more engaging for in-office and remote employees alike.
-Making a few simple operational changes can help your team better connect, collaborate, and contribute.
+Making a few simple operational changes can help your distributed team better connect, collaborate, and contribute.

-- Turn the video on for meetings.
-Seeing the faces of others can help your team feel more connected, limiting feelings of isolation.
+Turn the video on for meetings.
+Seeing the faces of others can help your remote team members feel more connected, limiting feelings of isolation.
 Enjoy the benefits of face-to-face interaction on a large scale by having regular company-wide check-ins over video.
-Seeing everyone in the company can have a big impact on your teams.
+Seeing everyone in the company can have a big impact on your teams when they’re distributed.

-- Send out a daily newsletter.
-At a time when we’re all a bit unsure of what tomorrow will bring, having a recap of company news and internal updates can help your team feel connected and part of the larger team.
+Send out a weekly newsletter.
+When employees aren’t all physically together, having a recap of company news and internal updates can help them feel connected and part of the larger team.

-- Customize tools to help your team.
+Customize tools to help your team.
 Tools like Slack make it easy to create and personalize features for your employees.
 Justworks created custom Slack avatars that employees can assign based on their activity or needs on any given day so there’s more visibility into how teammates are doing.

-As you can see, there are plenty of ways your team can bond even when they’re far apart.
-At a time when employees need to feel connected more than ever, it’s the experiences they share that help them get through each day.
-Hopefully you can help your team share some of these experiences as we get through each day of this together.
+As you can see, there are plenty of ways your team can bond even when they’re physically apart.
+Employees need to feel connected to their teams, and it’s the experiences they share that help them achieve that sense of connection.
+Try some of these ideas to help your team better bond as they work toward their shared goals together.